sodadata/docs/soda-cl/profile.md

 ## Define column profiling

+Column profile information includes details such as the calculated mean value of data in a column, the maximum and minimum values in a column, and the number of rows with missing data.
+Column profiling can be resource-heavy, so carefully consider the datasets for which you truly need column profile information.

 This configuration is limited in its syntax variation, with only a couple of mutable parts to specify the datasets from which to gather and send sample rows to Soda Cloud.

-The example configuratio below uses a wildcard character (`%`) to specify that, during a scan, Soda Core captures the column profile information for all the columns in the dataset named `retail_orders`.
-Column profile information includes details such as the calculated mean value of data in a column, the maximum and minimum values in a column, and the number of rows with missing data.
+The example configuration below uses a wildcard character (`%`) to specify that, during a scan, Soda Core captures the column profile information for all the columns in the dataset named `retail_orders`.
+The `.`in the syntax separates the dataset name from the column name.

 ```yaml
 profile columns: